rahul-sivalenka-wtc/how-tos/Windows10/RunWin10StoreAppOnStartup.md

   explorer.exe shell:AppsFolder\<PackageFamilyName>!<AppId>
   ```

-  > Don't forget to suffix the package family name with `!<AppId>` where app ID can be extracted by following the steps in
+  > Don't forget to suffix the package family name with `!<AppId>` where app ID can be extracted by following the steps in [Get App ID for the app section](GetMetroStyleAppPackageInformation.md#Get-App-ID-for-the-app)
 * Open startup folder by running `shell:startup` in the Run command.
 * Paste the batch file created there.